-We are the nation's largest member-owned health care performance improvement company, and data analytics and informatics provide the backbone for everything we do.
+Vizient is the nation's largest member-owned health care performance improvement company, and data analytics and informatics are the backbone for everything we do.
 The pharmacy analytics and informatics team continually pushes the envelope to provide our members actionable data to support their efforts to drive cost-effective care and improve clinical outcomes.
-As the pharmacy informatics resident, you're integral to advancing the data platforms our members use to optimize their pharmacy performance.
+As the Pharmacy Informatics and Supply Chain Leadership (PISCL) resident, you're integral to this work.